 Tulum Weather – When to Visit

 The best time to visit Tulum is between November and December.
 Temperatures fall to around the low 80s as the hurricane season slides away.
 Plan a trip for the early part of the this season if you want to save money.
 You’ll get the benefit of post hurricane-season breezes, and hotel prices are reasonable.
 Not to say that it’s hard to find good room rates at other times of the year – this small pocket of the Yucatán has one of the widest ranges of price points on Mexico’s Caribbean coast.
 If you’re concerned about crowds, though, avoid the region from January to March.

-Sian Ka’an Biosphere Reserve
+Sian Ka’an Beach

 With the recent arrival of the Nuddy Beach Club, the beach has grown extremely popular.
 You’ll find plenty of opportunities for snorkeling and scuba diving, plus a few hammocks, lounge chairs and umbrellas to choose from, and a few beach bars should you want refreshment.

-Best Rated Restaurants
+Best Tulum Restaurants

 Dine at dusk with candles places along the pathways and illuminate the dining area.
 The menu changes nightly based on what is caught by the local fisherman.
 All ingredients are locally sourced from nearby farms and markets.
 You will find the menu drawn on a large chalkboard, brought to each table when ordering.
 Get an early reservation, because the waiters cross out dishes as they are gone.
 For more information visit them on the web at Hartwood.

 El Tabano $11 – 30